Skip to the main content.

 In recent years, seed extensions have become very popular.
 As the bar for raising a Series A continues to climb, seed extensions provide a great solution for startups that aren’t quite ready.
 They’re also referred to as “Seed 2,” “Seed Prime,” and “Seed to A” rounds.

-Pros of Extensions
+Pros of extensions

 • Sometimes an extension allows you to buy time without overhauling the dynamics of your cap table.